MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 ## Error Guidance
 InfVerif follows a general rule that the lower the error number, the more severe the issue.
-Most error codes can be either a warning or an error, depending on the context in which InfVerif is invoked.
+Most error codes can be either a warning or an error depending on the arguments supplied to InfVerif.

 ### Handling Errors
 You must fix all errors in order to pass driver tests on the Hardware Dev Center dashboard.
 Errors are related to the following conditions: